Skip to content

 Most real-world use cases for detecting a conditional state require the state to be seen for some amount of time.
 Simple thresholds (value is above or below for example) tend to generate false positives.

-ExoSense's off the shelf rules support sustained options for rule conditions to ensure a condition exists before alerts are generated.
+ExoSense's off the shelf rules support sustained options for rules to ensure a condition exists before alerts are generated.

 Sustained Duration: The condition must last for a set amount of time, meaning the last value(s) all must meet the condition logic such as greater than or equal to a threshold.